AlexDev404/Aurora-backend/README.md

 This repo includes the backend code for Aurora, with accounts, parties, XMPP, and more.

-> Sidenote: This repo is still under intensive development, so hasn't been updated yet, and still is very similar to the `base` branch.
+> **Sidenote:** This repo branch is under intensive development, so hasn't been updated yet, and still is very similar to the `base` branch.
+If you'd like the original branch, please switch over to the base branch and download it from there.
+Thank you.

 NOTE: We'd appreciate if you rehosted and forked Aurora, credit would be appreciated too, thanks!